Analysis | What to Expect From the Brexit Showdown in Parliament

 More than three years after Britain voted to break away from the European Union, the country is still tearing itself apart over Brexit.
-The new U.K. Prime Minster Boris Johnson is headed for a showdown with Parliament this week and the murky outlook has sent the pound tumbling to its lowest since 2016.
+The new U.K. Prime Minster Boris Johnson is embroiled in a showdown with Parliament this week and the murky outlook has the pound see-sawing.
 The risk of a messy split from the EU on Oct.
 31 remains real, and companies are spending millions preparing for the worst.
 Calls for a general election to break the impasse are compounding the uncertainty.

-Lawmakers who oppose a so called no-deal Brexit -- including some senior members of Johnson’s own Conservative Party -- will try to seize control of parliamentary business on Sept.
-3. They aim to pass legislation that would force Johnson to delay Brexit if he hasn’t hammered out a deal with EU leaders in Brussels.
-In a dramatic ultimatum, Johnson has said he will try to trigger a snap election for Oct.
-14 if he loses control of the agenda in Parliament.
-It’s not clear how the proceedings will unfold, but it may take until Wednesday night after votes on two measures -- one to block a no-deal Brexit and then potentially one on holding a general election.
+It’s expected to come to a head Wednesday night.
+On Tuesday, lawmakers who oppose a so called no-deal Brexit -- including some senior members of Johnson’s own Conservative Party -- succeeded in a bid to seize control of the parliamentary schedule.
+Now the rebels aim to pass legislation that would force Johnson to delay Brexit if he hasn’t hammered out a deal with EU leaders in Brussels.
+Johnson said the measure would undermine his negotiations with the EU and proposed a motion to trigger a general election, with the date penciled in for Oct.
+14 or 15.
+It’s not clear how the proceedings will unfold, but votes are expected on two measures on Wednesday evening -- one to block a no-deal Brexit and then potentially one on holding a general election.

 2. Will the U.K. have an election?

 It’s unclear.
 There’s a debate about whether the government really wants a fresh poll (the country’s third in just over four years), or if it’s a negotiating ploy.
 Johnson needs the votes of two-thirds of MPs to trigger an election -- 434 of them.
-His government includes only 311 -- even fewer if he starts throwing out rebels, as he’s threatened to do.
-Making up the difference should be straightforward: The opposition Labour leader Jeremy Corbyn, whose socialist agenda roils financial markets, has been asking for an election since he narrowly lost the last one in June 2017.
-But many Labour MPs are ambivalent.
-Opposition attorney general Shami Chakrabarti told BBC Radio the party favors legislating against a no-deal Brexit before voting for an election.
+He’s now very much the leader of a minority government: His government includes only about 289 lawmakers, after his party chucked out 21 MPs for defying him and one lawmaker defected to a rival.
+In theory, making up the difference should be straightforward: The opposition Labour leader Jeremy Corbyn, whose socialist agenda roils financial markets, has been asking for an election since he narrowly lost the last one in June 2017.
+Yet many Labour MPs are ambivalent, and Corbyn insists he wants to legislate against a no-deal Brexit before voting for an election.

 3. Will Brexit be delayed?